-Sergio Avelleda is the Director of Urban Mobility at WRI Ross Center for Sustainable Cities.
+Sergio Avelleda is Senior Advisor for Urban Mobility at WRI Ross Center for Sustainable Cities.

 He was president of the São Paulo Metropolitan Company, which transports 4.5 million people daily on four subway lines.
 Sergio changed how the company interacted with its users, incorporating SMS reporting and other programs, which were awarded by UITP.
 During his period, the company was constructing three new lines at the same time, and he led the negotiation with multilateral agencies.